theelims/StrokeEngine/Pattern.md

 ### Deeper
 The insertion depth ramps up gradually with each stroke until it reaches its maximum.
 It then resets and restarts.
 Sensations controls how many strokes there are in a ramp.

+### Stop'n'Go
+Pauses between a series of strokes.
+The number of strokes ramps from 1 stroke to 5 strokes and back.
+Sensation changes the length of the pauses between stroke series.

+### Insist
+Sensation reduces the effective stroke length while keeping the stroke speed constant to the full stroke.
+This creates interesting vibrational pattern at higher sensation values.
+With positive sensation the strokes will wander towards the front, with negative values towards the back.

 ## Contribute a Pattern
 Making your own pattern is not that hard.
 They can be found in the header only [pattern.h](./src/pattern.h) and easily extended.